-Baptcare sometimes collects personal information about you in order to provide you with information and direct marketing materials in respect of our charitable objectives and, unless you opt out or unsubscribe, may contact you in the future via any medium.
+Baptcare sometimes collects personal information about you in order to provide you with information and direct marketing materials in respect of our charitable objectives.
+Unless you opt out or unsubscribe, we may contact you in the future via any medium.
 To reduce overhead costs, we may disclose your data to other organisations outside Australia to produce printed material and electronic communications.
 Failure to provide personal information may result in Baptcare being unable to provide you with certain information and offers.

 Occasionally, we allow like-minded organisations to contact you with information that may be of interest to you, including some organisations outside Australia.
 Those organisations allow us to do the same and this way we can reach more people with vital information.
 Please let us know by writing to us if you do NOT want to receive these communications from other organisations or if you wish not to receive further communications from us.